droglenc/NCHighways/modules/01_First_Steps/PLAN.md

 1. Briefly explain "Goals and Expectations" worksheet [**5 mins**].
     * **HANDOUT**
     * **Due Friday 6pm** on GradeScope
-1. Announce that Clubs and Orgs fair is Friday 3-Sep.
+1. Announce that Clubs and Orgs fair is Friday 3-Sep 4-630 on the mall or in the Ponzio.
 Attending would be useful for our work next week.